valdok/grin-rfcs/text/0023-multisig-wallet.md

 (1) N initial actors decide to initialize/restore the wallet.
 They agree on M: the minimal quorum needed to build future transactions.

 Each actor creates M pseudo-random initial coefficients (perhaps derived from its seed phrase).
 This information is broadcasted:
+- Its address: $addr_i$
 - M Commitments to the coefficients: $C_{i,m} = G \cdot\ r_{i,m}$
-- Commitment to its address: $Hash(addr_i)$
 - PoP (proof of possession) to the above commitments.
 Schnorr's signatures of its address commitment, signed by its secret coefficients $r_{i,m}$

-(2) Each actor receives and verifies this information.
+(2) Each actor receives and verifies this information:
+- All addresses must be distinct
+- All Commitments must be valid (valid EC points), and appropriate PoP are valid as well

 The SSS polynomial is defined as the sum of the partial polynomials provided by N actors:

 $$
 sk(x) = \sum_{m=0}^M x^m \cdot \sum_{i=1}^N r_{i,m} = \sum_{m=0}^M x^m \cdot s_m